-If you're interested in working as an RD or an RDN, you'll likely want to start with a clear nutritionist education path.
+If you're interested in working as an RD or an RDN, you'll likely want to start with a clear nutritionist education path, including going to a nutrition school.
 The following are some of the steps you may have to take in order to become a nutritionist:

-- Choose your academic approach (dietetics, foods and nutrition, clinical nutrition, public health nutrition, etc.) and earn a bachelor's degree, either in person or through online courses.
+- Choose your academic approach (dietetics, foods and nutrition, clinical nutrition, public health nutrition, etc.) and earn a bachelor's degree at an accredited nutrition school, either in person or through online courses.
 Read about the top schools for nutrition degree programs.

 - Enter into an internship or other supervised professional training program, unless one was included in your nutritionist degree requirements.
 Consider a dietetic internship program.

-Dietitian and nutritionist licensing standards vary from state to state, so check with authorities in your state to find out what it takes to earn special recognition.
+Dietitian and nutritionist licensing standards vary from state to state, so check with authorities in your state to find out what it takes to earn special recognition and whether it is required for your desired nutritionist career.
 Credentials such as Registered Dietitian (RD) and Registered Dietitian Nutritionist (RDN) may be preferred or required by individual employers but not regulated at the state level.